mark-watson/SwiftAI-book/manuscript/part3.md

 The examples in this section are set up as Google Colab Swift Notebooks.
 With some effort, TensorFLow and dependencies for the examples can be installed on Linux and macOS.
 Here we cover:

+- Introduction to Deep Learning
-- An introduction to TensorFlow
+- An introduction to TensorFlow and Keras
 - Examples using TensorFlow for Swift